 - Cross-platform, available for Linux, Windows and macOS

-If you decide to install it, I highly advise taking the Mint tour.
+If you decide to install it, I highly advise taking the feature tour.
 It will show you how to use the browser because it might be slightly overwhelming at the beginning.
 You can always find the “take a tour” option under Menu->Help.

 Installing Min browser on Linux